 Adjacent to the cultural centre is a restaurant, El Tenedor, where you can sip a famous Guatemalan hot chocolate and admire the impressive view.

-San Francisco el Grande
+4. Enter San Francisco el Grande

-Be sure to enter the church, find the ruins and the shrine of Peter of Saint Joseph of Betancur.
+Be sure to enter the church, and find the ruins and the shrine of Peter of Saint Joseph of Betancur.

 When You Go…